ryanpcmcquen/cheval/README.md

 ##### What about other browsers?

 Everywhere else (meaning iOS), it will select the text.
-The library detects iDevices and will say either `Now tap 'Copy'` (iPhone) or `Now tap the text, then 'Copy'` (iPad), to account for the strange behavioral differences of these devices.
+The library detects iDevices and will change the inital button text to `Select text` (to avoid confusing the user).
+After clicking it will say either `Now tap 'Copy'` (iPhone) or `Now tap the text, then 'Copy'` (iPad), to account for the strange behavioral differences of these devices.

 On desktop Safari (any version), the button will change to `Press Command + C to copy`.